flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/03.flow-solver/03.physics/01.fluid/README.md

 3. [**Transition Model**](./03.transition-model.md): Determines how and when flow transitions from laminar to turbulent within the simulation, which is critical for correctly predicting aerodynamic performance, especially at moderate Reynolds numbers.

 4. [**Initial Condition**](./04.initial-condition.md): Defines the starting flow state for the simulation, which can significantly impact convergence rates and stability, especially for complex flows.

+5. [**Stopping Criterion**](./05.stopping-criterion.md): Allows for automatic simulation termination based on the convergence of a specified monitored field.

 ## **Configuration Example**